Nudity in film: Early films: the silent era

 The first films containing nudity were early erotic films.
 Production of such films commenced almost immediately after the invention of the motion picture.
-The earliest film containing a simulated nude scene is thought to be the 1897 After the Ball by French director George Méliès, in which the director's future wife wears a bodystocking to simulate nudity.
+One of the earliest films containing a simulated nude scene is the 1897 After the Ball by French director Georges Méliès, in which the director's future wife wears a bodystocking to simulate nudity.

 Two of the earliest pioneers of erotica were French producer Eugène Pirou and director Albert Kirchner.
 Kirchner (under the pseudonym "Léar") directed films for Pirou.
 The 1899 short film Le Coucher de la Mariée starred Louise Willy performing a bathroom striptease.
 Other French filmmakers considered that profits could be made from risqué films that showed women disrobing.

-After the Ball (1897) is the earliest known film to simulate nudity.
+After the Ball (1897) is one of the earliest films to simulate nudity.

 In Austria, Johann Schwarzer sought to break the dominance of French-produced erotic films being distributed by the Pathé brothers.
 Schwarzer formed his Saturn-Film production company, which between 1906 and 1911 produced 52 erotic productions, each of which contained young local women fully nude, to be shown at men-only theatre nights (called Herrenabende).
 These films were promoted as erotic and artistic, rather than pornographic, but in 1911, Saturn was dissolved by the censorship authorities and its films destroyed.

 However, copies of at least a half of the films have been found in private hands.
 Filmarchiv Austria has included four of Schwarzer's works on the Europa Film Treasures site: Das Sandbad (1906), Baden Verboten (1906), Das Eitle Stubenmädchen (1908) and Beim Fotografen (1908).
 Internet Archive has included over twenty of Schwarzer's works on their site.

 The 1911 Italian film Dante's Inferno, directed by Francesco Bertolini, is loosely adapted from Dante Alighieri's epic poem The Divine Comedy and inspired by the illustrations of Gustave Doré.
 In depicting tormented souls in Hell, there are frequent glimpses of nude male and female actors (including the first male frontal scenes).
 Remade many times, the U.S. version, Dante's Inferno (1924) from the Fox Film Corporation, also contains groups of nude figures and scenes of flagellation.